Holidayy95/qb-prisongate/ReadMe.md

 You still need the item above, however, you just need to grab your own names for gates and add them to the config.

+##IF YOU ARE USING QB-DOORLOCK, REMOVE THE SHARED SECTION FROM THE FXMANIFEST

 ## Dependency

 * [ox_doorlock](https://github.com/overextended/ox_doorloc) or [qb-doorlock](https://github.com/qbcore-framework/qb-doorlock)